bhuvanmalik007/Alphabet-Game/readme.md

 # Alphabet Game

-This is a fun game for children to drag and drop alphabet, vowel teams etc. to an empty grid.
+This is a fun game for children to drag and drop phonetics and letters and create words out of them.

 All the React code is in the src folder Apps.js withing that return the final React component.